Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 04.20.38 UTC
+- WIB: Minggu, 21 September 2025 05.23.41 UTC
-- WITA: Minggu, 21 September 2025 05.20.38 UTC
+- WITA: Minggu, 21 September 2025 06.23.41 UTC
-- WIT: Minggu, 21 September 2025 06.20.38 UTC
+- WIT: Minggu, 21 September 2025 07.23.41 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: technology
+Kategori: friendship